 We are happy for Fellows to travel with other people, but our grants only cover the travel and living expenses of Fellows themselves.

 The only exception is for carers and personal assistants of Fellows with a disability.
 We assess each application on a case-by-case basis, but normally we do cover the carer's or personal assistant’s expenses.
-See I have a disability and require a carer or personal assistant.
-Would the grant cover their expenses?
+See above

 What is expected of me when I return from my Fellowship?